hyperledger/iroha/docs/source/references/config.md

 ### `genesis.account_public_key`

-The genesis account public key, should be supplied to all peers.
+The public key of the genesis account, should be supplied to all peers.

 Has type `PublicKey`.
 Can be configured via environment variable `IROHA_GENESIS_ACCOUNT_PUBLIC_KEY`